Hero background

 Our purpose is to transform unequal power structures and support violence prevention efforts to thrive in a rapidly changing world – through research, learning, creative communications and policy advocacy.

+How we work matters just as much as what we do.
 We strengthen our human capacity, policies and procedures to promote diversity and intersectionality, and support individual and organisational development, building upon our strong feminist foundation.

 What are the benefits for employees?